-Know this fact.
-There is a shopping complex and hotel being built in Dubai which is inspired by the Taj Mahal.
+Interesting Fact About Taj Mahal Agra: There is a shopping complex and hotel being built in Dubai which is inspired by the Taj Mahal.
 It’s estimated to be four times larger in size than the original Taj Mahal.

-What you should see.
-The night time shows at the Taj Mahal are a hit among the visitors and let you see its beauty in an entirely different light.
+What you should see: The night time shows at the Taj Mahal are a hit among the visitors and let you see its beauty in an entirely different light.